frida/frida-website/_i18n/en/_posts/2020-12-01-frida-14-1-released.markdown

 ## Dependencies

 We've just upgraded all of our dependencies to the latest and greatest.
-Part of this work included refurbishing the build system bits used for building our dependencies.
+Part of this work included refurbishing the build system bits used for building them.

-With these improvements we will finally support building past versions of Frida fully from source, which has been a long-standing issue that's caused a lot of frustration in the past.
+With these improvements we will finally support building past versions of Frida fully from source, which has been a long-standing issue that's caused a lot of frustration.

 It is now also a whole lot easier to tweak our dependencies, e.g. while debugging an issue.
 Say you're troubleshooting why *Thread.backtrace()* isn't